 Investigate sourcing from overseas

-- Some overseas suppliers may exhibit at trade shows in the UK, while your trade association may also be able to suggest suitable businesses abroad.
+- Some overseas suppliers may exhibit at trade shows in the UK.
+Your trade association may also be able to suggest suitable businesses abroad.

 - The Department for International Trade (DIT) holds a wide range of events and networking opportunities where you can meet overseas suppliers by region, market or sector.